java-wanted/jupik/07-generics/GENERICS.md

 - Provide an operation that receive two instances of the type List, src and dst

 - The operation must move all elements from the first instance to the second one

+Let there is a type A and its successor type B. It is valid to assign an instance ot the type B to a variable of the type A.

+Update the operation provided to solver the transfer problem:

+- It MUST BE accepted to pass any successor of a type as the src argument

+- It MUST BE accepted to pass any ancestor ot a type as the dst argument

+Indeed, the statements are equal.
+The keyword *extends* is expected.
+But the keyword *super* could be used in some cases also.

+    <T1 extends T2, T2> void operation(T1 a, T2 b)
+    <T1> void operation(T1 a, List<? super T1> b)